When it comes to feeding racehorses, their nutritional requirements fall in the extreme category level of feeding.

 When lactic acid is produced, the PH levels in the hindgut drop.
 Known as a state of hindgut acidosis, it results in many potential health issues.
 The low PH effectively kills off good bacteria that would normally digest fibre.
 This can lead to complications such as colic, caecal and colonic ulcers and laminitis.
 Studies looking at the effects of Actisaf Yeast found supplementation with the live yeast could double fibre digestibility.
 Most importantly, it also aids in reducing lactic acid accumulation (See figure 1 right).
 This helps maintain a more stable gut PH keeping it within the normal range (around 7).
 Therefore, this improves both the horse’s hindgut health and overall welfare of the horse.

-The MOS products in Fibregenix are among the most effective and reliable.
-Significantly, they’re licenced and manufactured specifically for the feed industry and tested for their bacterial binding capacity.
+The Safmannan MOS product in Fibregenix is among the most effective and reliable.
+Significantly, it’s licenced and manufactured specifically for the feed industry and tested for it’s bacterial binding capacity.

 HOW DO THESE HORSE GUT HEALTH SUPPLEMENTS WORK?

-MOS Prebiotics mimic sites on the gut wall that pathogenic (bad) bacteria bind to.
+MOS products work by mimicking sites on the gut wall that pathogenic (bad) bacteria bind to.
 Once bound to the MOS, these bacteria are rendered useless and flushed out of the gut.
-MOS Prebiotics also provide a double benefit to a horse’s hindgut health by stimulating the immune system to provide support against infections.
-Prebiotics aren’t always necessary if your horse has a healthy gut environment.
-But if your horse has undergone a stressful situation, or is recovering from illness, he‘ll benefit from a prebiotic.
-Additionally, this will also benefit a competition horse on hard feed that’s training, travelling and competing.
+MOS also provides a double benefit to a horse’s hindgut health by stimulating the immune system to provide support against infections.
+MOS products aren’t always necessary if your horse has a healthy gut environment.
+However, today’s modern competition horse is placed under a lot of stress.

 FOS PREBIOTIC – WHAT IS IT?

 FOS stands for fructooligosaccharide.
 The specific FOS found in Fibregenix is a unique prebiotic comprising of solely short-chained fructooligosaccharide.
-It provides an energy source for the beneficial bacteria already living in the horse’s hindgut.
+Research has shown that harmful bacteria such as E. coli and Clostridium Perfringens cannot utilise FOS.
+And this means that beneficial species are able to competitively exclude them.
+FOS seems to be particularly useful when horses are suffering with diarrhoea, presumably because numbers of C. perfringens are reduced.
+FOS also provides an energy source for the beneficial bacteria already living in the horse’s hindgut.
 In turn, this creates a healthier digestive tract, unsuitable for the growth of potentially pathogenic bacteria.

 HOW CAN THIS HORSE GUT HEALTH SUPPLEMENT BENEFIT MY HORSE?